 Brief coaching with children and young people: a solution-focused approach

-Free article: Denise Yusuf describes the brief solution-focused method of coaching and explains why it is so effective when applied to work with children and young people.
+Open article: Denise Yusuf describes the brief solution-focused method of coaching and explains why it is so effective when applied to work with children and young people.
 Coaching Today, April 2015

 A place of safety: getting the most out of supervision

-Free article: In the second article of our three-part series exploring the role and purpose of supervision for coach-therapists, Jo Birch and Sarah Corrie offer guidance on how to get the most from this unique and complex relationship.
+Open article: In the second article of our three-part series exploring the role and purpose of supervision for coach-therapists, Jo Birch and Sarah Corrie offer guidance on how to get the most from this unique and complex relationship.
 Coaching Today, January 2015

 1 Denborough D. Retelling the stories of our lives.
 New York: WW Norton & Co; 2014 (p3).